 Well, with the Apple TV Roku App for the Roku and Amazon Fire TV, you can watch your iTunes content on those devices (which have many more apps than Apple TV does).

-Without these two unique features, I don't really see a reason to purchase an Apple TV when you can get more apps with a Roku.
+With these two features available elsewhere, I don’t really see a reason to purchase an Apple TV when you can get more apps with a Roku.

 If you're still interested in Apple TV, see my original article below.